Aung-Seth-Pai/design-patterns/README.md

 The repository is organized by design patterns, with each pattern implementation in its own directory:

 - `observer_pattern/` - Implementation of the Observer Pattern
+- `strategy_pattern/` - Implementation of the Strategy Pattern

 ## Learning Resources
 - [RefactoringGuru Design Patterns](https://refactoring.guru/design-patterns) - Excellent visual explanations of design patterns